Boehringer Ingelheim Chemicals, Inc.

 Phone: (804) 698-4219

-- In July 2013, the facility completed field sampling and data collection activities in efforts to develop a quantitative risk assessment.
-In October 2013, the facility submitted its revised RCRA Facility Investigation (RFI) Report, including a quantitative risk assessment, to the Virginia Department of Environmental Quality (DEQ).
-The facility’s ultimate goal is to demonstrate that conditions at the facility meet criteria for unrestricted future use of the property.
-Institutional controls are not anticipated for the property upon selecting a final remedy.
-Environmental Indicator forms will be completed upon finalizing the facility’s RFI and risk assessment process.
+- In January 2014, the facility submitted its final RCRA Facility Investigation (RFI) Report, including a quantitative risk assessment, to the Virginia Department of Environmental Quality (DEQ).
+The facility demonstrated through evaluating all environmental media that conditions at the facility meet criteria for unrestricted future use of the property.

 - The facility occupies 200 acres in an industrial park located in Petersburg, VA.
 The facility is largely comprised of undeveloped forest areas with approximately 25 percent developed for production facilities and associated services including manufacturing buildings, process buildings, storage buildings, office space, parking lots, waste water treatment facilities, and landscaped areas.
 The Facility manufactured active pharmaceutical ingredients and intermediates for the pharmaceutical industry.
 In 2013, the Facility announced that it would be implementing a phased shut down that will occur over the next two years.